cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/mdm-deployment/partners/hexnode.md

 </Aside>

-To setup Cloudflare for Teams on Android using Hexnode:
+To set up Cloudflare for Teams on Android using Hexnode:

 1. Approve the app [1.1.1.1: Faster & Safer Internet](https://play.google.com/work/apps/details?id=com.cloudflare.onedotonedotonedotone) as a Managed Google Play app.
     1. On your Hexnode console, navigate to the Apps tab.